codingnninja/DevRel-How-to-sell-to-developers/README.md

 ### For individuals:

-Don't over work yourself until you're burned out.
+Don't overwork yourself until you're burned out.

 See, Developer Relations can be very demanding because it has no obvious boundary.